-Universities exist for the public good, from conducting life-changing research to educating the global citizens and leaders of tomorrow, and they are at the forefront of climate change research.
-As such we think it’s important to not invest in an industry that has 5 times more reserves than it is safe to burn to stay within the parameters of 1.5 and 2 degrees of global warming.
+Universities exist for the public good, from conducting life-changing research to educating the global citizens and leaders of tomorrow.
+Furthermore, they are at the forefront of climate change research.
+As such we think it’s important we do not invest in an industry that has 5 times more reserves than it is safe to burn to stay within the parameters of 1.5 and 2 degrees of global warming.

-We acknowledge that over a quarter of UK Higher Education institutions have thus far committed to divest from these corporations in some way and we wish to add our voice to this growing movement.
+We acknowledge that more than half of all UK Higher Education institutions have thus far committed to divest from these corporations in some way and we wish to add our voice to this growing movement.

-We view this decision as us embracing our role as globally significant entities and reflective of our desire to be a part of the just transition to a low-carbon economy.
+We view this decision as us embracing our role as globally significant entities and reflective of our desire to be a part of the just transition to a low-carbon world.